I HAD FOUR FRIENDS (Matthew 9:1-8; Mark 2:1-12; Luke 5:17-26).

 It is true.
 I had four friends.
 If it had not been for their faith in Jesus, I would have died as a paralytic and in sin.
 Yes, a paralyzed man can sin.
-He cannot sin physically because his muscular system no longer functions; but he can mentally store up hatred, retribution and even vengeance.
+He cannot sin physically because his muscular system no longer functions; however, he can mentally store up hatred, retribution, and even vengeance.
 My mind was very sick and preoccupied with sinful ways to get even with the world.
 Had I recovered from my infirmity without first curing my mind, I would have inflicted harmful pain on my own friends.
 Instead of appreciating what they were doing for me, I developed the idea that they may have been the cause of my problem.
 It seemed to me that they felt obligated for what caused my paralysis.
 I had completely dismissed from my mind that it was my mistake.
 I had reached a point in my miserable existence where I no longer was able to believe.
-Fortunately, my four faithful friends believed that Jesus could cure me and to Him they carried me on my stretcher.
-When we could not get inside the home where He was teaching and healing, my friends took me up on the roof, made a hole and let me down right in front of Jesus.
-There I was stretched out in front of the man that was turning our town upside down and out.
+Fortunately, my four faithful friends believed that Jesus could cure me, and so they carried me to Him on my stretcher.
+When we could not get inside the home where Jesus was teaching and healing, my friends took me up on the roof, made a hole and let me down right in front of Jesus.
+There I was stretched out in front of the Man that was turning our town upside down and out.

 At first, I too was puzzled why our religious leaders fussed so much over the forgiveness of my sins?
 They were not saying much, but I could sense their disagreement.
 Slowly, it dawned on me that Jesus had attacked their basic reason for their existence.
 Jesus had laid claim to a service they were getting paid for.
 People had to bring healthy and clean animals to the priests for the remission of their sins.
 It was a lucrative business.
 Now this man from Nazareth, who had settled in Capernaum, had disrupted their fifteen hundred years old religious ritual.
 Man no longer had to go to an altar where a priest made a sacrifice in the name of God and absolved him from his sins.
 Jesus of Nazareth could do it instantly and without any conciliatory offering.
 He had pulled the rug from under their feet.
 He stripped them of their authority or power over their fellow men.
 For me, it meant that I was forgiven without finding a suitable sacrifice.
 And even if I had found one, the priests could not have healed me.
 According to their system, my sins rendered me incurable.
 In my condition, I was not allowed to be in the presence of everything that was holy in their eyes.
 Later, I would learn that Jesus had specifically come to seek out sinners; only, my friends beat Him to it.